Bertha Holt: Agency creation

 In 1956, the Holts founded the Holt International Children's Services.
 There was no system in place at the time for international adoptions.
 Grandma Holt, as she was known, continued to be active in the agency until the day she died.

 While in South Korea in 1964, Harry Holt had a heart attack and died.
 Many believed the agency would close, but Mrs. Holt took over and traveled tirelessly.
-She worked to improve conditions at the Il San Center in Korea where the Holts built an orphanage and she lobbied other countries to set up adoption programs.
+She worked to improve conditions at the IlSan Center in Korea where the Holts built an orphanage and she lobbied other countries to set up adoption programs.

 Family life

-The Holts children include Molly Holt, Barbara Chambers, Suzanne Peterson, Linda Pack, Robert Holt, Mary Last, Christine Russell, Helen Stampe, Nat Holt, Paul Holt, and Betty Blankenship.
+The Holts children include Molly Holt, Barbara Chambers, Suzanne Peterson, Linda Pack, Wanda Holt, Stuart Holt, Joe Holt, Robert Holt, Nat Holt, Paul Holt, Mary Last, Christine Russell, Helen Stampe, and Betty Blankenship.
 She had three sisters, Beulah Stronczek, Katherine Stanger and Grace Fisher; a brother, William L. Holt; 19 grandchildren, and 12 great-grandchildren at the time of her death.